Discover more at Tyntesfield

 You can discover some of the family favourites the Gibbs liked to play on the tables in the room, with card games such as rummy on display.

-Buggies aren’t allowed, unless they are for a disabled child.
+Buggies aren’t allowed, unless required for mobility.
 We do have Hippychick carriers and child holders to borrow.

 There is ramped access at the front of the house but not at the rear, so visitors needing ramped access will need to exit from the front.